A guide on what happens and what your rights are when you go into hospital as a voluntary patient.

 If your care team are worried about you, they might ask you to stop going on leave for a while.
 It’s important to remember that this will only be temporary.

-There are some situations where you may have less rights.
-For example:
+When you're in hospital for your mental health, there are some situations where you may have less rights.

 Your hospital will have rules about when staff can search you, your things, or people visiting you.
 For example, if they think someone has something that’s not allowed on the ward, like a sharp object or alcohol.